Current Retail: $144.95-$204.95

 |Weight||1 lb 7 oz / 0.65 kg||1 lb 11 oz / 0.77 kg||1 lb 13 oz / 0.82 kg||2 lbs 5 oz / 1.05 kg|

 |Width||20 in / 51 cm||25 in / 64 cm||25 in / 64 cm||30 in / 76 cm|

 |Length||72 in / 183 cm||72 in / 183 cm||77 in / 196 cm||77 in / 196 cm|

 |Packed Dimension||9.5 x 5.7 in / 24 x 14 cm||11.5 x 6 in / 29 x 15 cm||11.5 x 6 in / 29 x 15 cm||13.5 x 6.2 in / 34 x 16 cm|

 polyester, polyurethane, nylon

-The NeoAir Topo Luxe offers excellent comfort for a price in weight.
+The NeoAir Topo Luxe offers excellent comfort and insulation for a price in weight and pocketbook.
 For "comfortably light" hikers (not ultralight!), this is the "recliner" for your back country living room.
 Warm enough to take you into at least the shoulder seasons, unbelievably comfy, sturdily constructed, and much quieter than other NeoAir models.
-Weight is the big issue (1lb 7-14 oz depending on size), but the 4-inch height might have to be factored in for those who are tall enough to be near your tent walls.
+Weight is the big issue (1lb 7-14 oz depending on size), but the 4-inch height also might have to be factored in for those who are tall enough to be near your tent walls.
 At this height, it's also a bit bouncy if you are sensitive to that.